v-dav/v-dav/README.md

 ### About me
 - Full-stack Software Engineer
-- Love to train, climb, and read.
+- Love to train, climb, read and just fix and build stuff
 - Speak English, French, Swedish, and Russian.

 ---